dongmeic/MPO_Data_Portal/TrafficCountData/RegionalCounts/README.md

 2. Run the script *Traffic_Counts.r* and update Tableau viz following the steps described in *RegionalCountsUpdate.txt* located at \\clsrv111.int.lcog.org\transpor\Tableau\tableauRegionalCounts\Workbooks.

-3. If the data format has changed, data clearning needs to be started over.
+3. Data cleaning is required for each data update.
 Check the data source to understand the required table format and update the R scripts to get the target tables and *RegionalCountsUpdate.txt* for future reference.

 Notes on data cleaning: